Get ready to burn a hole in your gut and cry like a baby alongside our most fearless -- and slightly masochistic -- Korean foodie

 There's something cathartic about feeling like your brain is on fire; it's a sentiment many Koreans relate to.

-In a country where extreme spice is considered as basic as salt and pepper, a sensible response to “I’m so stressed out” is “let’s go wolf down something terribly spicy."
+as salt and pepper, a sensible response to “I’m so stressed out” is

 After a month of setting my spicebuds on fire, I bring you my five favorite spicy Korean dishes.